-Golden Rules Christian Values Bible verse/Jesus' teachings We are Compassion "Be compassionate and kind to ane another, forgiving each ather, just gentle Peace as in Christ God Jacque you We are kind and Service We should not say or do helpful Friendship anything unless we can answer "Yes" to the questian "Would I war that said or done to me?"
-We listen Respect "Do unto others as you would Норе have them do unto you."
-We are Truthfulness 'the Way, the Touth and the Life'. honest Trust We work Perseverance 'Be strong and courageous.
-Do no hard Courage be terrified; do not be discouraged for the Lord your God will be will you wherever you go We look after Thanklulness And fargive us our trespasses, property Forgiveness As we forgive those who trespose against us' THE CH
+Golden Rules Christian Values Bible werse/Jesus' teachings We are Compassion "Be compassionate and kind to and another, forgiving each other, just as in Christ God fargave you gentle.
+Peace We are kind and Service We should not say or do anything unless we can answer "Yes" to the question "Would I wan that said or done to me?" helpful Friendship We listen Respect "Do unto others as you would have them do unto you." Норе We are Truthfulness 'the Way, the Touth and the Life'. honest Trust We work Perseverance Be strong and courageous.
+Do not be terrified; do not be discouraged, for the Lord your God will be with you wherever you go hard Courage We look after Thankfulness 'And fargive us our trespasses, property Forgiveness As we forgive those who trespose against us' THECH US